Evaluation of the Interim Cochrane Rapid Review Methods guidance – a mixed-methods study on the understanding of and adherence to the guidance

 3Department for Evidence-based Medicine and Evaluation, University of Krems, Krems a.d.
 Donau, Austria and Department of Cardiovascular Medicine, John Radcliffe Hospital, Oxford, UK, Austria

 The Cochrane Rapid Review Methods Group (RRMG) developed interim guidance to support authors in conducting rapid reviews (RRs).
 The objective of this mixed-methods study was to assess the adherence to and usability of this guidance.
-We also explored why some Cochrane authors of COVID-19 related reviews preferred doing a full systematic review (SR) over a RR (see published protocol: https://osf.io/3a8zb).
+We also explored why some Cochrane authors of COVID-19–related reviews preferred doing a full systematic review (SR) over an RR (see published protocol: https://osf.io/3a8zb).

 Conclusions: Clarifications are warranted throughout the Interim Cochrane RRMG guidance to ensure that users with various experience levels can understand and apply its recommendations accordingly.

 Patient, public and/or healthcare consumer involvement: We interviewed RRMG guidance users for feedback on its comprehensibility and usability to improve the interim guidance.